-We hold issued patents and pending patent applications in the United States, and in foreign countries we deem appropriate.
+We hold issued patents and pending patent applications in the United States, and in certain foreign countries.
 Our intellectual property holdings include and are not limited to:

-- United States and foreign patent applications covering our proprietary formulation of brexanolone and uses of the formulation to treat various CNS disorders, including postpartum depression. - United States and foreign patent applications covering certain aspects of brexanolone, including courses of treatment, dosage regimens, and methods for manufacturing brexanolone IV. - One issued United States patent covering the composition of matter of SAGE-217 which expires in April 2034, subject to any potential extension; and pending United States and foreign patent applications covering SAGE-217, uses of SAGE-217 to treat various CNS disorders, and solid forms of SAGE-217. - United States and foreign patent applications covering SAGE-324, SAGE-105, and many other modulators of the GABAA receptor and uses of these compounds to treat various CNS disorders. - Two issued United States patents covering composition of matter and method of use of SAGE-689 which expire in December 2033.
+- One allowed United States patent application, exclusively licensed to us, covering a method of using our proprietary brexanolone formulation to treat postpartum depression, and United States and foreign patent applications covering our proprietary formulation of brexanolone and uses of the formulation to treat various CNS disorders, including postpartum depression. - United States and foreign patent applications covering certain aspects of brexanolone, including courses of treatment, dosage regimens, and methods for manufacturing brexanolone IV. - One issued United States patent covering the composition of matter of SAGE-217, one issued United States patent covering methods of using SAGE-217, and one granted European patent covering the composition of matter of SAGE-217, each of which expires in April 2034, subject to any potential extensions; and pending United States and foreign patent applications covering SAGE-217, uses of SAGE-217 to treat various CNS disorders, and solid forms of SAGE-217. - United States and foreign patent applications covering SAGE-324, SAGE-105, and many other modulators of the GABAA receptor and uses of these compounds to treat various CNS disorders. - Two issued United States patents covering composition of matter and method of use of SAGE-689 which expire in December 2033.
 United States and foreign patent applications covering SAGE-689 and uses of SAGE-689 to treat various CNS disorders.
-These patents and patent applications are co-owned with Washington University, and Sage has an exclusive license to Washington University's rights in these patents and patent applications. - United States and foreign patent applications covering SAGE-718 and many other modulators of the NMDA receptor, and uses of these compounds to treat various CNS disorders.
+These patents and patent applications are co-owned with Washington University, and Sage has an exclusive license to Washington University's rights in these patents and patent applications. - United States and foreign patents and patent applications covering SAGE-718 and many other modulators of the NMDA receptor, and uses of these compounds to treat various CNS disorders.

-Patent term
+Patent Term